SSdCode/Coding-Practice/1.Arrays/Readme.md

 Basics of Arrays (Declaration, Initialization, Traversal)

+1. Print an array
-Reverse an Array
+2. Reverse an Array

-Find Maximum and Minimum in an Array
+3. Find Maximum and Minimum in an Array

-Move all Zeros to End
+4. Move all Zeros to End

-Remove Duplicates from a Sorted Array
+5. Remove Duplicates from a Sorted Array

-Find Missing Number in an Array
+6. Find Missing Number in an Array

-Find the Union and Intersection of Two Arrays
+7. Find the Union and Intersection of Two Arrays

-Find the Leader Elements in an Array
+8. Find the Leader Elements in an Array

-Kadane’s Algorithm (Max Subarray Sum)
+9. Kadane’s Algorithm (Max Subarray Sum)

+SecondLargest